www.hirhome.com

 _________

-The disagreements between Hamas and Fatah turn violent as armed battles break out in late December 2006.
+Following public disagreements between Hamas and PLO/Fatah, armed battles broke out in late December 2006.

-The emerging story?
-That Mahmoud Abbas, the Fatah chief, is the “moderate Palestinian President,” and good people everywhere -- certainly the ‘well-meaning’ Israeli Prime Minister! -- ought to boost him and Fatah against Hamas (to save ‘peace’).
+Why?
+Because Mahmoud Abbas, the PLO/Fatah chief, is the “moderate Palestinian President,” and good people everywhere -- certainly the ‘well-meaning’ Israeli Prime Minister! -- ought to boost him and PLO/Fatah against Hamas (to save ‘peace’).

-Now, we have already seen that even intense fighting between Hamas and Fatah can result in zero wounded.
+We have already seen that even intense fighting between Hamas and PLO/Fatah can result in zero wounded.
 Notice how the fighting is reported towards the end of January:

 “Neither side is using all of its firepower because they are giving coalition talks another chance and because they fear risking defeat in an all-out confrontation, said Mouin Rabbani, a Jordan-based analyst for the International Crisis Group, an independent think tank.”[23]